IDEXX Laboratories (NASDAQ:IDXX) Issues FY 2021 Earnings Guidance

-Several analysts have issued reports on the stock.
-JPMorgan Chase & Co. assumed coverage on shares of IDEXX Laboratories in a research note on Friday, January 29th.
-They set an overweight rating and a $570.00 target price on the stock.
-Zacks Investment Research downgraded shares of IDEXX Laboratories from a buy rating to a hold rating and set a $519.00 target price on the stock. in a research note on Tuesday, April 6th.
-Finally, Barclays assumed coverage on shares of IDEXX Laboratories in a research note on Wednesday, February 17th.
-They set an overweight rating and a $600.00 target price on the stock.
-One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-IDEXX Laboratories currently has an average rating of Buy and an average target price of $479.33.
+A number of research firms recently issued reports on IDXX.
+Zacks Investment Research downgraded shares of IDEXX Laboratories from a buy rating to a hold rating and set a $519.00 price objective for the company. in a report on Tuesday, April 6th.
+Barclays raised their price objective on shares of IDEXX Laboratories from $600.00 to $616.00 and gave the stock an overweight rating in a report on Wednesday, May 5th.
+Finally, JPMorgan Chase & Co. started coverage on shares of IDEXX Laboratories in a research note on Friday, January 29th.
+They issued an overweight rating and a $570.00 target price for the company.
+One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and an average target price of $482.00.

-In related news, Director Jonathan W. Ayers sold 1,000 shares of the company’s stock in a transaction on Thursday, February 18th.
-The shares were sold at an average price of $555.56, for a total value of $555,560.00.
-Following the completion of the sale, the director now directly owns 652,737 shares in the company, valued at $362,634,567.72.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Rebecca M. Henderson sold 3,046 shares of the company’s stock in a transaction on Tuesday, February 23rd.
-The stock was sold at an average price of $513.41, for a total transaction of $1,563,846.86.
-Following the completion of the sale, the director now owns 17,742 shares of the company’s stock, valued at $9,108,920.22.
+In other news, Director Sophie V. Vandebroek sold 3,046 shares of the firm’s stock in a transaction that occurred on Friday, February 12th.
+The shares were sold at an average price of $538.20, for a total value of $1,639,357.20.
+Following the completion of the transaction, the director now directly owns 6,367 shares in the company, valued at $3,426,719.40.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Jonathan W. Ayers sold 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, February 18th.
+The shares were sold at an average price of $555.56, for a total transaction of $555,560.00.
+Following the completion of the transaction, the director now owns 652,737 shares of the company’s stock, valued at $362,634,567.72.
 The disclosure for this sale can be found here.
-Insiders sold 34,143 shares of company stock valued at $17,729,819 over the last quarter.
-2.53% of the stock is currently owned by corporate insiders.
+Insiders sold 22,267 shares of company stock valued at $11,914,023 over the last 90 days.
+2.53% of the stock is owned by company insiders.

 About IDEXX Laboratories

-IDEXX Laboratories, Inc engages in the development, manufacture, and distribution of products and services for the animal veterinary, livestock and poultry, dairy and water testing markets.
-It operates through the following segments: CAG, Water, LPD, and Other.
-The CAG segment develops, designs, manufactures, and distributes products and performs services for veterinarians and the biomedical analytics market, primarily related to diagnostics and information management.
+IDEXX Laboratories, Inc develops, manufactures, and distributes products and services primarily for the companion animal veterinary, livestock and poultry, dairy, and water testing markets worldwide.
+The company operates through CAG; Water Quality Products; Livestock, Poultry and Dairy; and Other segments.

 Receive News & Ratings for IDEXX Laboratories Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for IDEXX Laboratories and related companies with MarketBeat.com's FREE daily email newsletter.